September 22, 2017

 There are many models cropping up in the online world where neutral third parties offer a forum for ratings and commentary – TripAdvisor comes to mind.
 The construction industry has not had this venue, until now.
-Great reviews cover the full spectrum of the work done, with clear examples.
-This is why Easy Job Quote places such importance on the reviews we collect for our clients.

 Many qualified contractors compete for your maintenance and renovation jobs, and with the popularity of such programs as Holmes on Homes, and Deck Disasters, the perils of making the wrong choice are very clearly known!
 The general contractor industry has, however, been painted with the brush of a few bad apples.
 There is excellent work being done, and should be recognized.
 Homeowners would benefit from to having the confidence that the reviews collected from contractors’ past customers are direct and unbiased.
 Our process gives the homeowner such a voice in the industry, a very powerful voice.

 I feel strongly that every contractor bidding on a job should know the homeowner will be posting a review of their completed work for all future clients to read.
 This homeowner review is welcomed by the good contractors, as they know it will speak more clearly than any statement they could make themselves on their own websites.
 They know they are providing quality work, and encourage this public forum.
 Those who do not warrant a good review know to stay away or up their game!